High School

 Overview of foreign language programs

-- Spanish I Honors WL513 1 Credit Grade 9
+- Spanish I Honors FL2 1 Credit Grade 9

-Spanish I ACC WL512 1 Credit Grade 9
+Spanish I ACC FL1 1 Credit Grade 9

 This course introduces students to the culture and language of the Spanish-speaking world.
 Emphasis will be placed on pronunciation, basic grammatical structures, vocabulary, culture and basic conversations.
 Some topics will be developed based on the MA Foreign Language Curriculum Frameworks (Communication, Cultures, Connections, Comparisons, and Communities.)
 In addition, the integration of the study of language with the study of culture (which includes daily life, history, literature, visual and performing arts, mathematics and science) creates natural links to other disciplines.